LazyGuyWithRSI/rsi_destruction/README.md

 Well now it's easier than ever. (still a bit of a pain due to engine limitations, but hey).
 Mappers can create more interactive, explode-y levels with relative ease.

-Built for use with [Nobody Told Me About id](https://github.com/LazyGuyWithRSI/NTMAi).
+Built for use with [Nobody Told Me About id](https://github.com/LazyGuyWithRSI/NTMAi) (though not required)

 ---